Skip to main content

 The men looked worried.

 The crema's wife was called.
 She washed the sindoor off Sampoorna's hairline and broke her bangles.
-Bondita stared at the broken pieces of glass and Shakha Pola on the ground and back at Sampoorna whose bindi was wiped off.
-While the men watched Munshi perform his son's last rights, the revolutionaries filled the air with slogans.
+Bondita stared at the broken pieces of glass and Shakha Pola on the ground, and back at Sampoorna, whose bindi was wiped off.
+While the men watched Munshi perform his son's last rites, the revolutionaries filled the air with slogans.
 "Vande Mataram."
 Their voices filled the air and gave chills down Bondita's spine.
 She looked up at the burning pyre as memories flooded her mind.
 Debaditya taught her the very first lessons in her life.
 He taught her that her dreams weren't stupid.
 He taught her about sacrifice and selflessness.
 He was like the brother Bondita never had.
 Now he was just ashes.

-Aniruddha stood with hands folded as tears rolled down his cheeks.
+Aniruddha stood with his hands folded as tears rolled down his cheeks.
 Most of his memories with Debaditya were from his childhood.
 When they were blissfully unaware of the barriers of house help and master relationship, their friendship blossomed in the purest forms.
 Debaditya taught him to skid rocks in the water.
 He taught him to use the catapult, climb a tree and escape punishments.
 Aniruddha smiled at the memories in between his tears.
 He looked around.
 Munshi stood helpless.
 He looked like he had aged overnight.
 The revolutionaries stood proud.
 Aniruddha looked back at Bondita staring at the pyre.

-He walked back to them making her look up.
+He walked back to them, making her look up.

 "Where will we take her?"
 Bondita asked a helpless question as her voice choked.
-"I am sure Munshi kaka won't take her home."
+"I am sure Munshi Kaka won't take her home."

 Aniruddha sat down on the ground in front of Bondita.
 He stared at her, wiping away the tears from her cheek.